RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 For details of allowable rental expenses, please visit www.revenue.ie/en/tax/it/leaflets/it70.html

-Prior to this ruling the Irish Revenue Authorities and the Department of Finance stated that the payment of the NPPR charge for residential properties was NOT an allowable deduction in calculating Income Tax on the rental profits.
+That the payment of the NPPR charge for residential properties was NOT an allowable deduction in calculating Income Tax on the rental profits.

 Effect of this Ruling

-If this High Court decision is not overturned then it could result in a repayment of taxes overpaid.
+If this High Court decision is not overturned, then it could result in a repayment of taxes overpaid.

-There is a time limit for claiming refunds of tax overpaid.
 All claims for tax refunds must be made within four years of the end of the year to which the claim relates.

-CORPORATE TAX – Payment and Filing
+CORPORATION TAX – Payment and Filing

-Corporation Tax
+Top Corporation Tax Consultants Ireland

 The Irish corporation tax system operates on a self-assessment basis.
 Therefore, it is solely the responsibility of the company to calculate and pay its corporation tax liability within deadline.
+Any company liable to corporation tax must submit a CT1 Form.
+This is a Tax Return containing details of profits, chargeable gains and other relevant information.
+This is outlined in Section 884 TCA 1997.

 (a) Two accounting periods for Corporation Tax purposes and